On the Effectiveness of Sampled Softmax Loss for Item Recommendation: Introduction

 \section{Introduction}

-In recent years, studies on the recommender modeling have been extensively conducted.
-Many model architectures have been proposed to capture user preference from user-item interactions, covering multilayer perceptron \cite{He2017NCF}, attention mechanism \cite{NAIS}, and graph neural networks \cite{He2020LightGCN,PinSage}.
-However, fewer efforts work on the learning objective --- the way to train and optimize the model parameters.
-Specifically, most of recommenders cast the item recommendation problem into a supervised learning task, and adopt one of three learning objectives: \begin{itemize}[leftmargin=*] \item \textbf{Pointwise loss}.
-From the perspective of binary classification or regression, it treats the observed user-item interactions as positive instances, while all unobserved items serve as weak negatives.
+In recent years, studies on recommendation modeling have been extensively conducted.
+Many model architectures have been proposed to capture user preference from user-item interactions, covering multilayer perceptrons \cite{He2017NCF}, attention mechanisms \cite{NAIS}, generative models \cite{Yang23DreamRec}, and graph neural networks \cite{He2020LightGCN,PinSage,KipfW17GCN,WuYQS0023GIF}, etc. However, relatively few studies focus on the learning objective --- the way to train and optimize the model parameters.
+Specifically, most of work casts the item recommendation problem into a supervised learning task, and adopts one of the following learning objectives: \begin{itemize} \item \textbf{Pointwise loss}.
+From the perspective of binary classification or regression, it treats the observed user-item interactions as positive instances, and other missing data as weak negatives.
 For a user-item pair, it encourages the model prediction to fit the corresponding label, so as to approach user preference directly.
-Widely-used pointwise losses are binary cross-entropy \cite{He2017NCF,Shan2016Deep} and mean square error \cite{Koren2008Factorization,He2017NFM}.
+The common choices include binary cross-entropy \cite{He2017NCF,Shan2016Deep,WuHWWCLX22GCM} and mean square error \cite{Koren2008Factorization,He2017NFM}.

 \item \textbf{Pairwise loss}.
-It accounts for the relative ordering of a positive item over an unobserved item.
+It models the relative ordering of a positive item over an unobserved item for a target user.
 Numerically, it forces the model to score an observed item higher than its unobserved counterparts.
-Representative pairwise losses are BPR \cite{Rendle2009BPR,Wang2019Neural} and WARP~\cite{Weston2011WSABIE}.
+Representative pairwise losses are BPR \cite{Rendle2009BPR,Wang2019Neural,Wan00WGT22CPR} and WARP~\cite{Weston2011WSABIE}.

 \item \textbf{Softmax loss}.
-By applying a softmax function, it normalizes the model predictions over all items into a probability distribution.
+By applying a softmax function, it normalizes the model predictions over all items as a probability distribution.
 It then maximizes the probability of the observed items as compared with that of the unobserved items.
-Although aligning well with the ranking metrics that emphasize the top ranked positions \cite{Rendle2021Item,Bruch2019An}, softmax loss is much less used in recommender systems.
-One possible reason is in its time complexity --- in practice, the scale of items easily reaches millions or even larger in real-world scenarios, making the training cost unaffordable. \end{itemize}
+Although aligned well with the ranking metrics that emphasize the top ranked positions \cite{Rendle2021Item,Bruch2019An}, softmax loss is relatively little used in recommender systems.
+One reason is that softmax loss assumes the probabilities of all items for each user sum up to 1, which may be too computationally expensive to scale to large datasets --- in practice, the scale of items easily reaches millions or even larger.
+Additionally, calculating the exact probability of each possible interaction may be intractable in streaming environments~\cite{Yi2019Sampling,GuoYWCZH19Streaming} where the complete item space is not always available. \end{itemize}